Looking to buy a used or second-hand electric skateboard? Here are 10 Things You Must Know

 Who doesn’t want a great deal on an electric skateboard?
 If you want to save money, buying second hand can be a great way to get an electric skateboard you might not normally be able to afford.
 But is it worth it?

-We looked at some second-hand electric skateboards and found some amazing deals, but also some amazing duds.
+We looked at some used electric skateboards and found some amazing deals, but also some amazing duds.
 Here is an idea of what you might expect to buy based on budget:

 - Performance Boards 3+ Years Old